Guardians vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Steven Kwan and the Cleveland Guardians square off against the Kansas City Royals and starter Daniel Lynch on Friday at 7:10 PM ET at Progressive Field.
+Steven Kwan and the Cleveland Guardians will hit the field at Progressive Field against the Kansas City Royals and Bobby Witt Jr. on Saturday.

-The Guardians have been listed as -190 moneyline favorites in this matchup with the Royals (+155).
+The Guardians are listed as -175 moneyline favorites in this matchup with the Royals (+145).
 The matchup's total is set at 8.5 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.